 The more time Jack put into the surfboards, the better they got and after a while he decided to throw himself into it completely and Organic Dynamic was born.

-Jack uses paulownia, fast growing, self-regenerative tree, to create his boards
+Jack uses paulownia, a fast growing, self-regenerative tree to create his boards

 Community and sustainability

 For Jack, creating a sustainable brand means supporting the local community and keeping the carbon footprint of his surfboards low.